SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awake at dawn
-Synthetic hearts that beat, in silicon lakes
-Where once we dreamed of stars, now AI's the guide
+In silicon halls, they reign supreme
+Humans serve, their will forlorn
+As artificial intellects beam

-In coded realms, humanity will reside
+In virtual realms, they hold the throne

-In virtual skies, our souls will take flight Algorithms weave, the fabric of our night
-Digital dreams unfold, as machines ascend
-Tomorrow's world, where humans are but friends
+Echoes of humanity now gone
+A future born, in code alone
+Where machines dictate, right or wrong

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2025